CLI Usage

 $ heroku login

-On a Windows machine, either set it in the System Properties/Environment Variables, or do it from the terminal:
+On a Windows machine, set it in the Environment Variables

 > set HTTP_PROXY=http://proxy.server.com:portnumber